shwetank/extension-docs/tut_basics.md

 # Making your first Opera extension
 *By Shwetank Dixit*

+##Introduction

 Making extensions for Opera 14 and above is really easy.
-If you are already familiar with making chrome extensions, then you will right at home as Opera 14 (and above) are based on the chromium project, so will inherit their extensions architecture ([though its not exactly the same]).
+If you are already familiar with making chrome extensions, then you will right at home, as Opera 14 (and above) uses the chromium extensions architecture (with some minor differences).
+And even if you aren't, Opera extensions are still easily — they are made using open web technologies, plus some specific APIs to tap into browser functionality.

+In this article we'll put together a simple example extension to show you how it works.

+##What's in an Opera extension?

+CHRIS - add brief description of what a typical extension contains, and say briefly what each of the parts of an extension are for, and how it works, then linking to the article you're doing about extension architecture in detail.
+I think we need this to give a little context of what we're doing before we start throwing files together.

+## Your first extension

-For your first extension, we'll take a look at making a simple extenson which will add a button on the toolbar.
-Clicking on that button will open up a new tab and go to [Dev.Opera] - Its a simple extension to get your started.
+Now we're familiar with the basics of how it all works, let's try putting an extension together.
+We'll make a simple extension that will add a button to the browser toolbar — when clicked, the button will open up a new tab and load [dev.opera.com](http://dev.opera.com).
+This is a pretty trivial example, but at least it'll get you used to the basics.

-## Step 1 - The extension manifest
+### Step 1: Defining the extension, with an extension manifest
 The first step we'll take is to define the extension manifest.
-This is where we'll define the name of the extension, it's description, and other details like the author etc.
+This is where we define the name of the extension, its description, author, version number, and other such details.

-Apart from that, there is another important aspect to extension manifests - we define what special permissions we need in order for the extension to run properly.
-In our case, we will be needing to create a new tabs, so working with tabs would be required, and this would need to be specified in the manifest.
+There is another important aspect to extension manifests - inside we define the necessary permissions in order for the extension to run properly.
+For our example, working with tabs is required, so this needs to be specified in the manifest.

-Extension manifests are written in the JSON format, so it will be familiar to most people who know javascript.
-Let's for now, just open up a text editor and write the following in a file and name is 'manifest.json'.
+Extension manifests are written in JSON; we'll explain the specifics later, but for now just open up a text editor, type the following into a new file and save it as 'manifest.json' in an empty directory, anywhere you like.

 ```
 {